All About Innova, Our Teachers, & Our Classes

 dancing with grief & shadows

 Esme is a heart-centered, connection-oriented seeker who loves to ask deep questions, flail on the dance floor, sing the notes off the page, eat plants, and soak up sunshine.
 You can often find her pursuing silly adventures, delving into the cosmos through introspection and meditation, or seeking authentic, vulnerable connection with like-minded souls.
 Esme’s never met a human she can’t love.
 She’s gallivanted around the globe a few times but her bucket list only grows.
-Her grandest dreams involve helping humanity open their eyes to the limitless beauty of our planet, our brilliant souls, and our miraculous lives.
+Her grandest dreams involve helping humanity open their eyes to the limitless beauty of our planet, our brilliant souls, and the miraculous power of the Divine.
 Esme lives on a wooded plot of paradise with three of her five fantastic children and a ridiculously fluffy feline.

 Esme Isadora